Bond duration demystified: A guide for fixed-income investors

 While daily changes in interest rates at different points are hard to predict, bond portfolios can be adjusted to take into account potential longer-term trends.
 Many investors use the broad US bond indices as the benchmark when determining how much interest rate risk to hold.
 The Bloomberg US Aggregate Bond Index has a duration of about 6 years.8 Investors can add or reduce duration relative to this commonly used bond index.

 However, equity heavy portfolios may want to hold more interest rate risk, which can add diversification to stock portfolios.
-Very bond heavy portfolios (60+%) many want to hold less duration if they are focused on capital preservation and do not want to add risk that rising interest rates may pose.
+Very bond heavy portfolios (over 60%) many want to hold less duration if they are focused on capital preservation and do not want to add risk that rising interest rates may pose.
 Additionally, interest rates do not always move in parallel, so different interest rate environments could call for adjustments to holdings.

 Here is a summary of five interest rate scenarios and potential strategies for managing bond portfolios with iShares bond ETFs.